How To Make a Ytong Nest - Ant Keeping Tutorial

 What is Ytong?

 Ytong is a particular type of aerated concrete, usually used in construction as an insulation material.
-It is extremely popular in ant keeping for its moisture retention properties, and for the fact that it’s extremely easy to sculpt.
+It is extremely popular in ant keeping for its moisture retention properties and because it’s very easy to sculpt.

 Thanks to these great properties, and also to the fact that it’s one of the cheapest materials available on the market, Ytong is the perfect choice when it comes to making DIY ant nests.

-For this reason, Ytong is the perfect nesting option for beginners ant keepers who don’t have lots of money to spend on this hobby!
+For this reason, Ytong is the perfect nesting option for beginner ant keepers who don't have a lot of money to spend on this hobby!

 Now that we know what Ytong is, let's see what materials we need to make our own DIY Ytong nest!